insys-group/trapps-web/README.md

 /app/models/address.model

 ## Adding a new component
-Go into the target component folder e.g. /app/components/roles ng g component role-list
+Go into the target component folder e.g. /app/components/roles
+Execute angular cli command <code>ng g component role-list</code>

 ## Adding a new service
 Go into /app/services folder
 Create service class
 Add entry in the providers array in the file /app/app.module.ts

 ## Adding a new model
 Go into the folder /app/models
 Create the file containing the model classes(s)

 ## Add a new route
 Add a route entry in the routes array in the file /app/app-routing.module.ts.